Oh no! We may not fully support the browser or device software you are using !

 How long does it take for the IRS to issue a tax levy?

-- The IRS assessed the tax and sent the taxpayer a Notice and Demand for Payment (a tax bill)
+- The IRS charged you, or assessed, the tax and sent you a tax bill (Notice and Demand for Payment).

-- The taxpayer neglected or refused to pay the tax
+- You didn’t answer or refused to pay the tax.

-- The IRS sent the taxpayer a Final Notice of Intent to Levy and Notice of Your Right to A Hearing (levy notice) at least 30 days before the levy.
-The IRS may give this notice in person, leave it at the taxpayer’s home or business, or send it to their last known address by certified or registered mail, return receipt requested.
-If a taxpayer has moved and neglected to notify the IRS about a change of address, they are considered to have correctly sent the 30 days notice if it is sent to the last address.
+- The IRS sent you a levy notice (Final Notice of Intent to Levy and Notice of Your Right to a Hearing) at least 30 days before the levy.
+The IRS may give this notice in person, leave it at your home or business, or send it to your last-known address by certified or registered mail, return receipt requested.
+The IRS can still levy you even if you didn’t get the notices because you moved and didn’t notify the IRS.

-In cases where the IRS levies a taxpayer’s state tax refund, they may receive a Notice of Levy on a State Tax Refund (Notice of Your Right to Hearing after the levy.)
-In addition to property directly owned by the taxpayer, the IRS also has access to property held by others in which the taxpayer may have a partial ownership stake.
-This potentially includes businesses, life insurance, bank accounts, rental income, and much more.
+If the IRS levies your state tax refund, you may get a Notice of Levy on a State Tax Refund after the IRS has taken your refund to pay your back taxes.
+In addition to property you own, the IRS also has access to property you partially own with others, including business income, bank accounts, rental income, and much more.

 What does it take for an IRS tax levy to be released?

-- Releasing the levy will help the taxpayer pay their taxes
+- Releasing the levy will help you pay the taxes.

-- The levy creates an economic hardship, meaning the IRS has determined the levy prevents the taxpayer from meeting basic, reasonable living expenses
+- The levy creates an economic hardship, meaning the IRS decides the levy is preventing you from meeting basic, reasonable living expenses.

 4 ways to stop an IRS tax levy

-If any of these options seems too complicated to execute, or the idea of dealing with the IRS and outstanding debt presents difficulty, Jackson Hewitt’s Tax Debt Resolution Services provides a full suite of options to effectively manage IRS debt.
+If any of these options seem too complicated to execute, or the idea of dealing with the IRS and outstanding debt isn’t for you, Jackson Hewitt’s Tax Resolution Services provides a full suite of options to effectively manage IRS issues.

 How Jackson Hewitt can help

-Jackson Hewitt’s Tax Debt Specialists have a wide variety of tools to manage tax debt.
-Whether simple or complex, our Tax Debt Specialists are trained to work directly with the IRS and keep our clients updated throughout the process.
-Contact us to learn about our debt resolution process and see how committed Jackson Hewitt is to working hard for the hardest working.
+Jackson Hewitt’s team has a wide variety of tools to manage tax issues.
+Whether simple or complex, our team is trained to work directly with the IRS and keep our clients updated throughout the process.
+Contact us to learn about our resolution process and see how committed Jackson Hewitt is to working hard for the hardest working.